unlock-protocol/unlock/unlock-protocol.com/blog/create-first-lock.md

 ## Next!

 That's it!
 Your lock has now been created.
 The next step is to integrate it on your website to let people become members.
-We already published a wiki page on [how to integrate unlock](https://github.com/unlock-protocol/unlock/wiki/Integrating-Unlock-on-your-site), and a few posts on how to integrate this in your CMS, such as [Known](/blog/integrating-unlock-with-known/), or inside a front end web framework, such as [React](/blog/integratating-unlock-react/).
+See the wiki page on [how to integrate unlock](https://github.com/unlock-protocol/unlock/wiki/Integrating-Unlock-on-your-site), and a few posts on how to integrate this in your CMS, such as [Known](/blog/integrating-unlock-with-known/), or inside a front end web framework, such as [React](/blog/integratating-unlock-react/).

 If you need help for your own stack, please, reach out, we're here to help!